Next.js top 50 interview question answer with solutions in details

 Answer:

 API routes in Next.js allow you to define backend API endpoints within your Next.js application.
-You can create API routes by adding JavaScript or TypeScript files inside the pages/api
+You can create API routes by adding JavaScript or TypeScript files inside the pages/api directory.

 Example: